 We have a relatively rich set of outcome measures to explore treatment effects along various interesting dimensions.
-To deal with multiple hypothesis testing, we will employ three different approaches.
+To deal with multiple hypothesis testing, we will employ two different approaches.

 First, we will group our outcome measures into domains where items within a domain are measuring an underlying common factor.
-The domains we are interested in including are: entrepreneurial and career skills, soft skills, labor market outcomes, and socio-economic status.
+The five domains we are interested in are: employment, economic status, entrepreneurial and career skills, psychological characteristics, and social outcomes.